Not seeing the results you want from your YouTube SEO campaigns?

 By design, you can’t see competitor’s tags.
 They’re hidden and seen only by YouTube to determine the placement of your video.

-This awesome app will show you the exact tags your competition (or anyone) on YouTube is using for their videos.
+This YouTube SEO software is an awesome app that will show you the exact tags your competition (or anyone) on YouTube is using for their video SEO.

 Just install the extension on your Chrome browser and sign in with your YouTube account.